zicameau/zicameau/README.md

 ### Adventure and Coding

 Hello!
 My name is Trevor and welcome to my Github profile readme.
-I am a nearly graduated undergraduate student coming out of San Jose State University with a Bachelor's in Software Engineering.
-I spend most of my time here working on personal projects or contributing to school projects currently.
+I am a Software Engineer who spends his time socializing, and exploring interesting ideas.
+Most of the time I spend on Github I spend it contributing to personal projectst that I am currently working on.

 Languages I Excel At:
 Python 3,